|

 Checking the water discharge

-Only attempt this procedure if you are confident you
+attempt this procedure if you are confident you

 will be able to remove/replace the front

-plastic casing without damaging the clips at the top of the unit.
-If you have
+plastic casing without damaging the clips at the top of the

-fitted the water drain pipe correctly, slightly
+unit.
+If you have fitted the water drain pipe correctly,

-proceed as follows:
+though, proceed as follows:

-Taking off the front plastic casing from the unit
+Taking off the front plastic casing from the unit cover.

-following steps: As shown in the picture above, take off two screw covers from
+the following steps: As shown in the picture above, take off

-the front plastic casing and then unfasten two fixture screws, and 1 screw by
+unfasten two fixture screws, and 1 screw by central LED

-central LED display (model dependant).
+display (model dependant).

 Pull

-the front casing towards you from the bottom, slipping it over the oscillator
+the front casing towards you from the bottom, slipping it over

-fins and then ease it off the 3 plastic clips at the top of the casing.
-To put
+the oscillator fins and then ease it off the 3 plastic clips

-the front casing back, reverse the steps above.
-You should check whether the
+reverse the steps above.
+You should check whether the front

-screws.
+re-fitting the screws.
 To check the water discharge:-

 4a